Mandorath/ansible_workshop_101_sue/tasks.md

 ```
 Name an advantage and disadvantage of each of the methods.

+---
+**HINT**

-Hint; if you install ansible using your package manager check the version of ansible that is installed.
+If you install ansible using your package manager check the version of ansible that is installed.
 Older versions might have differences or the latest and greatest external roles/collections won't work!
   - The default ubuntu yammy ansible(-core) version is 2.10.8, if you want a newer version collect the ansible package from pypi (2.13.16) or the ppa ansible repository (2.13.6).
   - If you choose to use pypi a python virtual environment might help you!

+---

 ## Task 2. **Prepare your ansible VMs.**
 You need to prepare your VMs so that ansible can connect to the VMs.
-Ansible essentially needs an IP address the name of a given node.
+Ansible essentially needs an IP address or the name of a given node.
 As a name is more user friendly we will use this, however we do not have a DNS server running, we can update the hosts file on the controller to do the ip to name translation for us to connect to the ansible nodes.
   - Update the hosts file of your ansiblecontroller with the names and ip addresses the nodes you are going to configure.

 ```